kos33rd/Cersei/README.md

 ```
 Note: CQ have to uniquely determine your component.
 Otherwise first of all fitting components will be used.

-You can use various methods like `up` and `child` to traverse throug components:
+You can use various methods like `up` and `child` to traverse through components:
 ```python
     email_field = form.down('textfield[emptyText="Enter your email"]')
     form_panel = form.up('panel')